oktadev/byob-dashboard/README.md

 ## Okta Org Setup
+This application is represented by an OpenID Connect application in Okta, so we need to configure one:
 1. In your **Developer Console**, navigate to the **Applications** menu, click **Add Application** and select **Single-Page App**
 2. Click **Next**, then enter an Application **Name**.
 Then:
    * Set Base URIs to `http://localhost:8080/` (it should already be set by default)